Runn-Fast/blog/toggl_timesheets/README.md

 Using the Runn API to sync Toggl Timesheets
 ===========================================

-Note: That this article only covers how to do "one-way" sync, we are taking the total time worked for each person on each project from Toggl and sending that to Runn.
-If you change the value in Runn it will not be updated in Toggl.

-The API gives you a flexible way of importing data.
+This tutorial will walk you through how to create a script that automatically copy data from our Toggl workspace into your Runn timesheets.

+For syncing timesheets to work, you will need to make sure that for each person you want to sync from Toggl they exist in Runn.
+The same goes for any projects that they are working on.

+We will be using Runn's external references feature to link people sand projects from your Toggle account with people and projects in your Runn account.

 ### Using External IDs in Runn to link people & projects with external services.

-First you will need to identify each person and project in your Toggl workspace.
+You will need to get the Toggl ID of each person and project in your Toggl workspace.
+The project ID can be found in the browser URL when viewing that project in Toggl, but getting access to the person ID isn't so easy.

-One way to do this is to perform a "Data Export", which you can find under Settings.

-You will need to check both "Projects" and "Team" to get a list of all your projects and team members.
+We recommend performing a "Data Export", which you can find in the Toggl Settings.
+You should check both the "Projects" and "Team" options, Toggl will email you a link to  Zip archive containing your data.

 ![](./img/toggl_export_data.png)

-Toggl will email you a Zip archive containing several JSON files.
+Inside this Zip archive you should find files called `team.json` and `projects.json`.

 Inside `team.json` you will find a list of each person in your team.
-The crucial field is the `id`.
+The crucial field to note is the `id`.
+We will be copy/pasting this ID into Runn.

 ```json5
 /* team.json */